haleyelena/474-Project/README.md

 # 474-Project: MedRhythms Auditory Device
-For the BME Design Fellows Program, my team created a breathing device that incorporated visual and auditory feedback in order to increase neurologic music therapy treatment compliance for patients suffering from Dysarthria as a result of neurological injury (TBI and stroke) or neurodegenerative conditions
+For the BME Design Fellows Program, our team created a breathing device that incorporated visual and auditory feedback in order to increase neurologic music therapy treatment compliance for patients suffering from Dysarthria as a result of neurological injury (TBI and stroke) or neurodegenerative conditions